codetronik/KernelV/README.md

 Tested on Windows 10 Build 19041 64-bit version.

-(Suitable version for Windows 11 Comming soon)
+It still works on Windows 11 Build 220000

 ## Features
 - Scan binary patterns in kernel drivers